-Many senior service living facilities help residents obtain and return an absentee ballot.
-The person may designate a family member or someone working at the facility to help them fill out the ballot.
-That person will sign the ballot along with the voter.
-Remember only people deemed “mentally competent” to make their own decisions can legally vote.
+Senior living or medical facilities may help residents obtain and return an absentee ballot.
+The resident can designate a family member or someone working at the facility to help them fill out the ballot.
+Most states have that person sign the ballot along with the voter.
+People deemed “mentally incompetent” to make their own decision cannot legally vote.
 Consult your local election office for additional information.

 Q: Can nonprofit staff wear candidate buttons or apparel on or close to Election Day?

 To maintain a consistent appearance of nonpartisanship, staff should not wear any partisan political buttons or apparel.
 It is ok to have something in a private office, but not if it’s used regularly to see clients or constituents.